jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 ## Lucy, Esplain Youself ##

-No system is straight forward.
-Security systems tend to be compromises of care and the real world.
+No security system is straight forward.
+Security systems tend to be compromises of caution and the real world.
 Jim Dennis, reminds me that, *"Security is a matter of policy.
 As an administrator (or developer), it is your job to enfore policy, not define security."*

 The Cordova `whitelist` system is about how best to apply your real-world policies over a hybrid application.
 As such, sacrifices and compromises are every where.
 The link below is a document that walks through much of the Cordova `whitelist` system.